holtzermann17/metaca/README.md

 Corneli, J. and Maclean,
 E. 2015.
 [The search for computational intelligence](http://www.cs.kent.ac.uk/events/2015/AISB2015/proceedings/socialComp/papers/SACCS-AISB2015_submission_6.pdf).
 In:
-Erden, Yasemin J., Giovagnoli, Raffaela, and Dodig-Crnkovic, Gordana, eds., Social Aspects of Cognition and Computing Symposium, Proc.
-Annual Convention of the Society for the Study of Artificial Intelligence and Simulation of Behaviour (SSAISB), University of Kent, Canterbury, UK, 20-22nd April 2015.
+Erden, Yasemin J., Giovagnoli, Raffaela, and Dodig-Crnkovic, Gordana, eds., _Social Aspects of Cognition and Computing Symposium, Proc.
+Annual Convention of the Society for the Study of Artificial Intelligence and Simulation of Behaviour (SSAISB), University of Kent, Canterbury, UK, 20-22nd April 2015_.

 ## *: See also